-Good Clinical Practice (GCP) states that all clinical study information shall be recorded, handled, and stored in a way that allows its accurate reporting, interpretation and verification.
+Good Clinical Practice (GCP) states that all clinical study information shall be recorded, handled, and stored in a way that allows its accurate reporting, interpretation and verification, irrespective of the type of media used.
 This Standard Operating Procedure (SOP) outlines procedures for managing study data on paper and in electronic systems.
 It covers the collection, entry, validation and management of clinical data according to the principles of GCP and applicable regulations in order to support statistical analysis and subsequent reporting.